 Shuttles to the mountain

 Snow worshipers in Southern Oregon can get to Mt.
-Ashland easily via the Ski Hopper shuttle.
+Ashland easily via the Snow Bus shuttle.
 With pickup from several locations in Ashland, you can truly skip the hassle of driving, kick back in a reclined seat and start daydreaming about your runs.